jasmina-dzurlic/Kassemble/README.md

 ```

 ### Kmer kit
-`kcount`: count unique k-mer reads present in a genome.
+`kcount`: count unique k-mer reads present in a genome.\
-`kextract`: extract reads from fastq files that contain target kmers
+`kextract`: extract reads from fastq files that contain target kmers.\
-`kfilter`: filter unique k-mer reads based on statisical presences.
+`kfilter`: filter unique k-mer reads based on statisical presences.\
-`kgroup`: group unique k-mer reads with associated phenotypes.
+`kgroup`: group unique k-mer reads with associated phenotypes.\
-`kassemble`: assemble extracted k-mers into contigs to map the location in a genome.
+`kassemble`: assemble extracted k-mers into contigs to map the location in a genome.\
-`kmatrix`: use gemma to create a kinship matrix of unique k-mers.
+`kmatrix`: use gemma to create a kinship matrix of unique k-mers.\
-`kgwas`: run plink with genotype and phenotype data to detect GWAS.
+`kgwas`: run plink with genotype and phenotype data to detect GWAS.\
-`klearn`: visualize sample/group genotype data (toyplot, scikit-learn etc.)
+`klearn`: visualize sample/group genotype data (toyplot, scikit-learn etc.).\

 ### Description of the code: